-- Place your Ivory on a microwaveable plate
+Unwrap your bar of Ivory and place it on a microwaveable plate.

-- Run microwave on high for 1-2 minutes.
+Run microwave on high for 1-2 minutes.
 Today I set my microwave for 1:20.
-You can’t really over-cook it, but it will reach a point where it stops expanding.
+You can’t really overcook your Ivory, but it will eventually reach a point where it stops expanding.

-The soap will start to rapidly expand at about the 15 second mark.
+The Ivory will start to expand at about the 15 second mark.
 To see it rolling, writhing and expanding as if it were alive is really exciting!

 When your microwave stops, remove the soap and examine it.

 Caution!
-The plate and soap will be quite hot for a minute or so after being removed from the microwave.
-They cool down quickly but give the soap a few minutes before letting your children handle it.
+The plate and the soap will be quite hot for a minute or so after being removed from the microwave.
+They cool down quickly, but give the soap a few minutes before letting your children handle it.